NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 10. **Inline Container**

-Apply a top margin  to the `inline-container` elements on our page.
+Apply a top margin  to the `inline-container` elements on our page by adding the CSS code shown below.

 ```css
 .inline-container {